je-santos/MPLBM-UT/python_examples/young_laplace_validation/readme.md

 # Young-Laplace Validation
 <img src=./capillary_tube_viz.png width="600">
-This example has three different purposes: (1) it is an additional validaiton of MPLBM-UT, (2) it provides a tolerance test, (3) it provides some performance data.
+This example has three different purposes:
+  1. It is an additional validaiton of MPLBM-UT
+  2. It provides a tolerance test
+  3. It provides some performance data.

 To run the test, enter the following line in your terminal:\
 ```python 2_phase_sim.py.py```